In Iraq, this story goes back to the beginning of Iraq as an independent country, and the rise of America as a superpower.

 Over the course of a month, thousands of Christians would be captured and shot, killed in aerial bombings, burnt alive, raped, enslaved, or forced to convert to Islam.
 Four days before the attacks began, the British provided bombs to the Iraqi air force for use against the Assyrians.4 If the British could use Faysal to secure their power in Iraq, they deemed a few thousand Christian lives an acceptable price.

 After World War II, the British Empire began to unravel and Communist Russia began to make troubling inroads in the Middle East.
 The U.S. responded by taking over the British’ role in the Middle East – including its alliances with anti-Christian rulers.
-In 1958, a military coup in Iraq overthrew Faysal’s son and brought a communist-friendly government to power.
+In 1958, a military coup in Iraq overthrew Faysal’s grandson and brought a communist-friendly government to power.
 Five years later, the U.S. helped the Baʿath Party seize power in a countercoup.
 By 1979, the charismatic leader of the Baʿath had made himself president of Iraq.
 His name was Saddam Hussein.

 The same year, the Shah of Iran, America’s ally, was overthrown.
 A revolutionary Shiʿite government took over in Iran, and began issuing calls for revolution across the region.
 As the Sunni leader of a neighboring country that was nearly two-thirds Shiʿite, Saddam saw the new Iranian regime as a mortal threat.
 So did the United States.
 Backed with American intelligence and weapons, Saddam launched a war against Iran – a war that would last eight years and kill nearly a million people.